vbouchaud/voyager-qmk-config/README.md

+# ZSA Voyager QMK configuration

+## Sources

+This configuration was downloaded from [this layout](https://configure.zsa.io/voyager/layouts/eVByW).

-# Building your layout from source
+## Building your layout from source

 Congratulations on taking the next step, and making use of your keyboard's open-source nature!
 There's so much power to unlock — this is going to be fun. :)